scola/twittrouter/README.md

 Usage
 -----
-Build the source code,because this project requires [liboauth](http://liboauth.sourceforge.net/) library,so we should compile this lib first.liboauth don't require OpenSSL before version-0.7.2,so I select version-0.7.1
+Build the source code,this project requires [liboauth](http://liboauth.sourceforge.net/) library,but I have include in the source code for static build
 ```bash
 # At OpenWRT build root
 pushd package